Generic Name: lurasidone (loo-RAS-i-done)

 - Latuda may increase the amount of a certain hormone (prolactin) in your blood.
 Symptoms may include enlarged breasts, missed menstrual period, decreased sexual ability, or nipple discharge.
 Contact your doctor right away if you experience any of these symptoms.

-- Lab tests, including fasting blood glucose and complete blood cell counts, may be performed while you use Latuda.
+- Lab tests, including fasting blood glucose, cholesterol, and complete blood cell counts, may be performed while you use Latuda.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Latuda with caution in the ELDERLY; they may be more sensitive to its effects, especially dizziness when standing or uncontrolled muscles movements.